Peter Nguyen (judge)

 Peter Van Tu Nguyen SBS QC SC (阮雲甆 (Ruǎn Yúncí, Juan Yuen-tsih), Yuen Wan-tsz, Phêrô Nguyễn Vân-từ; 1 October 1943 – 16 June 2020), was a judge and Queen's Counsel from Hong Kong.

+Early life

 Nguyen was born in Vietnam and moved to Hong Kong in 1948.

-He served as the Crown Prosecutor of Hong Kong between 1994 and 1997, and was the first Director of Public Prosecution of Asian descent in the territory.
+He was called to the Bar in England in 1970 and joined the Prosecutions Division of the then Legal Department the same year as assistant Crown counsel, rising to the rank of Crown counsel when he left the department in 1974.
+He subsequently entered private practice as a defence barrister.

+Career

+After 20 years in private practice, Nguyen was appointed Director of Public Prosecutions in 1997, becoming the first ethnically Chinese person to hold the position.
+He resigned from the department two weeks before the Handover in 1997, officially leaving office in October.
+He was succeeded by Grenville Cross.

 He went on to serve as a judge in the Court of First Instance of the territory's High Court in 1997 until retirement in 2008.
 In 1999, he served as the presiding judge in the Hello Kitty murder case.

-He was succeeded by Grenville Cross as the Crown Prosecutor.

-He later served as a member of Torture Claims Appeal Board.
+After retiring as a judge, Nguyen served as a member of Torture Claims Appeal Board from 2012 until his death.

-Nguyen died at home on 16 June 2020.
+Death

+Nguyen was found unconscious at his Pok Fu Lam home on 16 June 2020, and was declared dead at the age of 77 after being rushed to Queen Mary Hospital.
+He was survived by his wife and son.